busyxin/BusyBlog/src/pages/blog/2022-05-31-current-projects-may-2022.md

 ## Then my side projects:

 * **<a href="https://vani.studio" target="_blank" rel="noopener noreferrer">VANI Studio</a>**, a safe place where nudity plays a central role in learning to accept oneself.
 We use this element to counter the distortion created by the modern times and especially social media.
 Have you ever heard that people go shopping when they are sad?
 Well, Instagram and co. do the same thing, they make you feel like shit with yourself and the next thing they do is to serve you a targeted ad like a missile.
-* **<a href="https://icedippers.com" target="_blank" rel="noopener noreferrer">Ice Dippers Berlin Integration</a>**, I am really glad to be part of the community of ice dippers in Berlin.
+* **<a href="https://icedippers.com" target="_blank" rel="noopener noreferrer">Ice Dippers Berlin</a>**, I am really glad to be part of the community of ice dippers in Berlin.
 In here you can find formidable people.
 The fact that we are gathering just to practice such a dreadful activity makes it a great auto-filter that warranties very singular individuals will join.
+* Secret LGBTQ+ project

-### Want to help me?
+### Would like to give a helping hand?

-Go follow us on god-damned social media to spread the word:
+Feel free to reach out if you would like to collaborate in any of the ideas above.
+No time?
+No problem, you can donate 5 mins of your precious time and the ripples you will make could turn into a tsunami!
+Go follow us on social media to spread the word:

 * **<a href="https://www.instagram.com/psychedelics.integration/" target="_blank" rel="noopener noreferrer">instagram.com/psychedelics.integration</a>**
 * **<a href="https://www.instagram.com/vani_studio_berlin/" target="_blank" rel="noopener noreferrer">instagram.com/vani_studio_berlin</a>**